 In addition to the 1-800 number, there’s another way to contact Medicare regarding an appeal or a complaint.

 The federal government has contracted with two large regional complaint handlers.
-You may contact these handlers based on the state in which the service you are complaining about was performed.
+You may contact these handlers based on the state where the service you are complaining about was performed.

-- A company called Livanta handles complaints from nine northeastern states and eight Western states, as well as complaints from Puerto Rico and the Virgin Islands.
+- A company called Livanta handles complaints from nine northeastern and eight Western states and complaints from Puerto Rico and the Virgin Islands.

 While contact information for these companies is hard to find on Medicare’s official website, The United Hospital Fund has published a complete list of contact phone numbers by state.
-You can also begin the process online of filing a complaint through the Medicare complaint form.
+You can also begin filing a complaint online through the Medicare complaint form.

 What is a grievance Medicare?

-A grievance with Medicare is the patient’s dissatisfaction with any aspect of the service provided by a health care provider or even the health care plan itself.
+A grievance with Medicare is the patient’s dissatisfaction with any aspect of a health care provider’s service or even the health care plan itself.
 It can be for reasons such as an inability to schedule an appointment with an approved Medicare provider or feeling like you were treated poorly by a doctor, nurse, or any other medical staff.

 How do I file a CMS complaint?

 The complaint itself must be written or verbally communicated within 60 days of the offending incident to CMS.
-So this would likely take the form of a placed phone call, email, or mailed letter to CMS.
+So this would likely be a placed phone call, email, or mailed letter to CMS.

 Who do you call for Medicare problems?

-If you have a Medicare-related problem related to Part A or Part B, you can call Medicare directly.
+You can call Medicare directly if you have a Medicare-related problem related to Part A or Part B.